zhidilin/zhidilin.github.io/_pages/about.md

 - 2021.10: **Outstanding Students Scholarship in UESTC (Top 10%).**

 # 📖 Educations
-- 2023.06 - now :  **The Chinese University of Hong Kong**, PhD in Electronic Engineering.
+- 2023.06 - now :  **The Chinese University of Hong Kong, Shenzhen**, Ph.D. in Electronic Engineering.
-- 2019.09 - 2023.06: **University of Electrronic and Technology of China**, BEng in Optoelectronic Science and Engineering.
+- 2019.09 - 2023.06: **University of Electrronic and Technology of China**, B.Eng in Optoelectronic Science and Engineering.

 # 💬 Invited Talks
 - 2022.10: **The 6th students developing conference** in UESTC.
 - 2022.04: **2022 UESTC students share** on machine learning.

 # 💻 Internships
-- 2020.06 - 2020.08: **Big Data in Clouds Corporation**, Guiyang, China.
+- 2021.07 - 2021.08: **Big Data in Clouds Corporation**, Guiyang, China.
+- 2021.06 - 2021.07: **Xi'An Institute of Optics and Precision Mechanics of CAS**, Xi'an, China.